davekinkead/the-boundary-problem/paper.md

 > "If we take democracy as a decision method, then Whelan's charge against democratic theory misses its target since it is not supposed to deliver any solution to the boundary problem.
 If we take democracy as a normative ideal, then there seems to be a promising candidate for a boundary principle: the all affected principle." @arrhenius2005 p14

 - distinguish between democratic theories, democratic processes, and democratic values.

+- held talks about L & R democrats (liberal & radical).
+The substantive values of R-democracy require solidarity and group identification while those of L-democrats require protection of liberty.

 ### The Cosmopolitan